Alexander Baron

 Alexander Baron (4 December 1917 – 6 December 1999) was a British author and screenwriter.
-He is best known for his highly acclaimed novel about D-Day, From the City, from The Plough (1948), and his London novel The Lowlife (1963).
+He is best known for his novel about D-Day, From the City, from The Plough (1948), and his London novel The Lowlife (1963).

 Early life

 Baron's father was Barnett Bernstein, a Polish-Jewish immigrant to Britain who settled in the East End of London in 1908 and later worked as a master furrier.
 Baron was born in Maidenhead, where his mother Fanny (née Levinson) had been evacuated during Zeppelin raids.
 The family soon returned to London, and Baron was raised in the Hackney district of London.
 He attended Hackney Downs School.

 Politics and wartime

 During the 1930s, with his friend Ted Willis, Baron was a leading activist and organiser of the Labour League of Youth (at that time largely under the influence of the Communist Party of Great Britain).
 He helped establish what became the League's monthly paper, Advance.
 He campaigned against the fascists in the streets of the East End and edited the Young Communist League (UK) magazine Challenge.
 Baron became increasingly disillusioned with hard left politics as he spoke to International Brigade fighters returning from the Spanish Civil War.
 He was for a while a full-time Communist Party worker and according to his memoir Chapters of Accidents had been chosen to go underground in the event that the Party was proscribed during the Second World War, which it initially denounced as 'an imperialist war'.
 He finally broke with the communists shortly after the war.

 Baron served in the Pioneer Corps of the British Army during World War II, and was among the first Allied troops to be landed in Sicily, Italy and on D-Day.
 Between 1943 and late 1944, he experienced fierce fighting in the Italian campaign, Normandy and in Northern France and Belgium.
 In 1945 he was transferred as an Instructor to a British Army training camp in Northern Ireland, where he received a serious head injury and was hospitalised for over six months.